14 Jul Gold in the Age of COVID 19

 The World Gold Council checked analytically and found that anything between 2% to even 15% can enhance the result that you returned on your portfolio in the long run.
 For those who don’t know what a physical gold bar looks like, we can make sure you know what it looks like.
 This is important because it’s how clients get the assurance that the asset is there.
 You have the refinery hallmark, we have the purity, we have the unique serial number that makes sure you are getting your own gold bar and not fractured ownership or unallocated holding.

 Making a Smart Decision

 When you buy gold, don’t put it in a facility like this.
 This is a real photo from a facility in London that got robbed a few years ago, which was an old facility with no insurance.
-As you can see these were real safe deposit boxes that were opened, and had 200 million pound stolen from them.
-So make sure you have insurance coverage, make sure you have liability and make sure you use a new vault.
+As you can see these were real safe deposit boxes that were opened and had 200 million pounds stolen from them.
+So make sure you have insurance coverage, make sure you have liability, and make sure you use a new vault.

 The next thing is to choose where to store your gold.
 This is a matter of risk perspective.
 We see clients want to take gold and silver products home because they’re afraid of total lockdown:, no ATMs, no cars, no public transport, which we did see in a few countries.
 Public transport was put on hold in some jurisdictions.
 Or they want to diversify, but when diversified, they want to put it in a few locations and share their holdings.

-In case you don’t know us, we’re a family owned bullion company based out of Hong Kong.
+In case you don’t know us, we’re a family-owned bullion company based out of Hong Kong.
 We have offices in Singapore and in Manila.
 We provide five main services.
-One is purchase and sale of precious metals.
+One is the purchase and sale of precious metals.
 Of course, everything is physical.
 But we also arrange the logistics services surrounding it, the transportation, as well as the storage.

 We offer finance based on gold as collateral, which is very useful in times like these.
 We have clients, and they need cash.
 They need to close their margin calls on other financial products.
 They don’t want to sell their gold.